 Curriculum & Class

-Our average class has 13 students.
-If an instructor wants help with a full class, we bring on a teaching assistant as well.
+Our average class size is currently ~17 students, typically ranging from 12 to 24.
+If a class fills up, we bring on teaching assistant(s) to help out.
 Each additional student means additional time spent troubleshooting, and we pride ourselves on running a very efficient and effective learning environment.

 *Class may miss certain days for holidays or otherwise, as indicated in the schedule on our website.

 We require students to attend every class throughout our programs, but we know sometimes life gets in the way.
 If you rack up too many absences (more than 7 in Immersive Programs, 10 in Flex), you may find yourself too far behind to qualify for a certificate upon graduation and representation on the job market.
 Reach out if you already have plans that can't be changed.
 We'll try to work with you.